-&lt;sup>9The censuses between 1865 and 1900 and between 1910 and 1960 are not digitized in full count, while the censuses of 1990 and 2001 do not contain information on occupation for the entire population.
+$^{^{11}}$ The censuses between 1865 and 1900 and between 1910 and 1960 are not digitized in full, while the censuses of 1990 and 2001 do not contain information on occupation for the entire population.

-The third column of Table 1 gives the share of the matched population for which we have the identity of the father at $t_0$ .
-Non-matches here are mainly due to the father and son not residing together at $t_0$ .
+The third column of Table 1 shows the share of the matched population for which we have the identity of the father at t_0 .
+Non-matches here are mainly due to the father and son not residing together at t_0 .
 For this reason, the score is lowest in 1960; the individuals aged 30-60 in 1980 were aged 10-40 in 1960 and so a large number of these would have moved out of their parental home.
-When the Central Population Register was introduced in 1964, it was to a large extent based on the 1960 census and the family information (derived from co-residence and household positions).
+When the Central Population Register was introduced in 1964, it was to a large extent based on the 1960 census and the family information from that census (derived from co-residence and household positions).
 After 1964, this information was continuously updated, giving a much higher father-son match rate in 1980.
-To alleviate the low fatherson match in 1960, robustness checks were also conducted with a smaller sample, where the population was restricted to those being 0-15 years old at $t_0$ .
-The match rates for this sample is given in lines five to eight of Table 1.
+To alleviate the low father-son match in 1960, robustness checks were also conducted on a smaller sample, where the population was restricted to those who were 0-15 years old at t_0 .
+The match rates for this restricted sample are given in lines five to eight in Table 1.
 The trends described in this paper also hold up for this restricted sample.
 The Appendix shows results with alternative samples and controls for father's and son's age.

-The fourth column of the table gives the matched population that can potentially be used for analysis.
-However, once we restrict the father's age to be between 30 and 60 at the time of observation (column five) and both father and son actually reporting an occupation and being in the labor force (column six) gives the final analysis sample ranging from 58,459 for 1865-1900 to 505,441 for 1980-2011.
+The fourth column of the table shows the matched population that can potentially be used for analysis.
+However, once we restrict the father's age to being between 30 and 60 at the time of observation (column five) and both father and son actually reporting an occupation and being in the labor force (column six), this results in a final analysis sample ranging from 58 459 for 1865-1900 to 505 441 for 1980-2011.